digego/extempore/docs/time.rst

       (foo)

-You can create as many of these temporal recursion loops as you like—try evaluating ``foo`` multiple times.
+You can create as many of these temporal recursion loops as you like---try evaluating ``foo`` multiple times.
 Notice that you get multitasking for free, you don't need to do anything special to run two event streams.
 You can even create temporal recursions *inside* temporal recursions.